 In his most recent book, The Desert and the Sea (Harper Wave), Moore incorporates personal narrative and rigorous investigative journalism in this profound and revelatory memoir of his three-year captivity by Somali pirates—a riveting, thoughtful, and emotionally resonant exploration of foreign policy, religious extremism, and the costs of survival.
 Moore’s own struggle is only part of the story: The Desert and the Sea falls at the intersection of reportage, memoir, and history.
 Caught between Muslim pirates, the looming threat of Al-Shabaab, and the rise of ISIS, Moore observes the worlds that surrounded him—the economics and history of piracy; the effects of post-colonialism; the politics of hostage negotiation and ransom; while also conjuring the various faces of Islam—and places his ordeal in the context of the larger political and historical issues.

-Through thoughtful, gripping talks Moore shares his ordeal as a hostage of Somali pirates.
+Through thoughtful, gripping talks such as this, Moore shares his ordeal as a hostage of Somali pirates.
 He explores piracy and captivity, while sharing insights on the power of resilience, as well as the survival and recovery process from trauma.

 Throughout his journalism career, Moore has covered the European migration crisis for Businessweek, and politics, travel, and literature for The Atlantic, Der Spiegel, The New Republic, The New York Times, and The L.A.
 Review of Books.

 Moore currently lives in Los Angeles, California.